 Dr. Hoefflin offers his patients the latest advancement and most comprehensive treatment for patients seeking cellulite reduction.

 You have concerns about the appearance of your arms, and we are here to help you regain a trimmer, more attractive look.
 Our first consultation will involve discussing what you envision, and advising you about what can be done in your case.
 Every person is different, and the condition of the arms varies widely.
 Your medical history must be reviewed to ensure the safety of the procedure.
 We also would like you to look over photos of various patients who have had the procedure so you know what to expect, and answer your questions and concerns about the surgery.

 While many physicians may perform cosmetic procedures, a board-certified plastic surgeon has an extraordinary level of training – up to 16 years of education after high school.
 The standards for becoming certified by the American Board of Plastic Surgery are incredibly high.
 Trusting your surgery to a highly-qualified surgeon allows you to have confidence that your procedure will be performed by a true professional in the field.

 An armlift will not be covered by health insurance, as it is a cosmetic procedure and saggy, baggy arms are not life-threatening or a health risk.
 To make it possible for you to have the surgery, we offer several financing options.

 You can read more information about our brachioplasty or arm lifting procedures by clicking here.
-To learn if you are a candidate for an armlift in Los Angeles or Beverly Hills, contact our offices for a complimentary consultation.
+To learn if you are a candidate for an armlift, contact our offices for a complimentary consultation.